gwax/www-gwax/posts/2004/06/woods-hole-with-a-new-bike.rst

 and I have so far been quite pleased with it.
 The bike has front and rear shocks, disk brakes and a bunch of other nice features.
-Having heard from my friend Riad that rear shocks serve to soak up a portion of the riding energ, I was hesitant to get rear shocks, but my particular brand of shock includes a lock-out feature that allows the shock to be disabled in the case that a long ride on flat terrain is expected.
+Having heard from my friend Riad that rear shocks serve to soak up a portion of the riding energy, I was hesitant to get rear shocks, but my particular brand of shock includes a lock-out feature that allows the shock to be disabled in the case that a long ride on flat terrain is expected.
 I'm totally psyched about my new bike, it's pretty much the bike that I've